 -You and your partner might be having conflict

--You might be experiencing thoughts or images that scary you (intrusive thoughts)
+-You might be experiencing thoughts or images that scare you (intrusive thoughts)

 -You might be having racing thoughts